jpjazzy/whiteboard-challenges/whiteboarding-challenge-16/README.md

 Complete the whiteboard challenge in your text editor, and verify that it's functional.
 Include at least three unit tests for each function that you write for your solution.
 Make a pull request from your working branch to your master branch.
-Submit a link to your PR on Canvas
+Submit a link to your PR on Canvas.